lindemann-co/lindemann-co.github.io/content/quotes/home.fr.md

 > Eugene Lewis Fordsworthe

-> Action is better than inaction.
->
-> Chris Guillebeau

-> It's easy to use doubt as a crutch (not to act).
->
-> Moiraine, The Wheel of Time

 > Thank your moral opponents.
 Line-crossers need lines to cross.
 >
 > The New York Times